- About Us

 - Gain access to a diverse pipeline of up-and-coming, well-vetted, scalable nonprofit initiatives through Funder Working Groups, funder networks, online at the S&I 100, and in “real time” at the Exchange Annual Conference.

-- Nominate initiatives to the Exchange funding platforms, Funder Working Groups, and venues such as the Business Plan Competition.
+- Nominate initiatives to the Exchange funding platforms, Funder Working Groups, and other venues.